bparanj/crystal/electronics/design/thermoelectric-effect.md

 - Characterization techniques: Harman method, 3ω method, scanning probe microscopy

 5.  colleague:

-In a peer-to-peer discussion, we'd focus on cutting-edge research and challenges in thermoelectrics:

 - Novel materials: discussing recent advancements in organic thermoelectrics, hybrid perovskites, and two-dimensional materials like graphene and transition metal dichalcogenides.
 - Nanostructuring approaches: exploring hierarchical architectures, superlattices, and nanoinclusions for phonon scattering optimization.